DayneD89/YourDiscord/YourBot/README.md

 1. **Modular Architecture**: Each component has a single responsibility
 2. **Event-Driven**: Responds to Discord events and user interactions
-3. **Persistent Storage**: Uses S3 for configuration and data persistence
+3. **Hybrid Storage**: Uses S3 for configuration and DynamoDB for proposal data
 4. **Graceful Error Handling**: Continues operating despite individual failures
 5. **Configurable Behavior**: Behavior controlled by external configuration